How Does Life Coaching Work?

 This training also covers the Co-Active Coaching Model®, the GROW Model®, NLP®, cognitive behavioural theory and Rogerian therapy amongst others.

-If you would like to know more about how life coaching can help you create the life you would love to be living, contact us for a free initial consultation.
+If you would like to know more about how Coaching can help you create the life you would love to be living, contact us for a free initial consultation!